top of page

 In addition to being a composer and singer, I am also a voice teacher and speech coach!
 I focus my teaching on exploration of the many possibilities of what their voice can do, rather than how to conform to a rigid set of conventions.
 My lessons are a safe space for students to try new things and figure out how they can express their most authentic selves.

-I've been teaching for almost 3 years to many students of various genders and voice types.
+I've been teaching since 2022 to many students of various genders and voice types.
 I got my start in vocal pedagogy at the Longy School of Music with Carol Mastrodomenico.
-During my transition, I took lessons with Soren Austenfeld and read the work of Liz Jackson Hernes from the Voice Lab Inc.
+During my transition, I took lessons with Soren Austenfeld and read the work of Liz Jackson Hernes from the Voice Lab Inc. In the summer of 2025, I've taken Dana Varga's Empowered Pedagogy course and have continued a mentorship with her since.

 What I offer